jparrill/hypershift-disconnected/docs/content/Dual/mgmt-cluster/network.md

-Firstly we need to make sure we have the right networks ready to be used in the Hypervisor.
-These networks will be used to host the Management and Hosted clusters.
+Firstly, we need to ensure that we have the right networks prepared for use in the Hypervisor.
+These networks will be used to host both the Management and Hosted clusters.

-To configure it we will use this `kcli` command:
+To configure these networks, we will use the following `kcli` command:

 ```
 kcli create network -c 192.168.126.0/24 -P dhcp=false -P dns=false -d 2620:52:0:1306::0/64 --domain hypershiftbm.lab --nodhcp dual